 We'll send our first email notification to the customer announcing the conversions' safe arrival, then the Job Packet is delivered to the recording studio.

-We have many different audio and video recording setups to accommodate the subtle varieties and the finicky nature of media.
+We have many different audio recording setups to accommodate the subtle varieties and the finicky nature of media.
 Some machines simply play different media better than others, depending on the recording system and brand.

 All of our playback machines are maintained by our in-house staff, and there's always something to do on our dozens of playback machines, whether it's cleaning dirty pickups, lubricating parts, or demagnetizing heads!
 All tape-based media is sent through a loosening cycle on the playback deck, where we fast forward and rewind to check for tape continuity and trouble spots.